SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 When you refresh the browser, the product configuration is reset to the default configuration.
 You therefore have to reconfigure your products after reloading the page.

+## Performance/Session Affinity

+In order to communicate with the configurator in a performant way, the commerce backend caches session cookies that are sent along to CPS for every configurator interaction.
+This allows CPS to read a runtime configuration from its cache instead from the database.

+As a consequence, Spartacus should always contact the same commerce node when doing configuration read and updates (which is called ‘session affinity’.
+This can be achieved like that:
+On commerce backend side, set configuration parameter `corsfilter.commercewebservices.allowCredentials=true`.
+On Spartacus side, set configuration parameter `backend.occ.useWithCredentials=true`.

 ## Unsupported Features

 The following features are currently not supported (or in some cases, not fully supported) in the Configurable Products integration with Spartacus: